 In our previous example, you could offer this audience exclusive tips and tricks to get cheaper plane tickets, avoid waiting lines, and travel comfortably.
 Any information, products, or services that other business travellers cannot easily get their hands on for free online may be of interest to them in a membership site.

-Finding a Profitable Niche
+Finding a Niche You Are Passionate About

 People don’t just join a membership site – it has to offer something unique.
 If what your site is offering can easily be found elsewhere on the web for free, chances are high that your site visitors will leave your page as soon as they are asked to become paying members.